• United Kingdom

 What is Paypal?

 Founded way back in 1998, PayPal is an online payment system that supports 100+ currencies.
 The company also owns finance brands like Venmo, Xoom, and Braintree.
-It’s headquartered in San Jose, CA, and provides millions in financial support to nonprofits and charities worldwide.
+It’s headquartered in San Jose, CA, in the United States, and provides millions in financial support to nonprofits and charities worldwide.

 The online payment system enables businesses to securely send and receive money; and serves as a middleman to keep your bank data secure.
 The system is accessed via the web, mobile app, or in-person through POS hardware.